top of page

 Are we having fun yet?

-Happy Hank
+Happy Hockey

 I’m not the most dedicated hockey fan, but recently I have been following the Vancouver Canucks as they move up the NorthWest Division.
 In the process, we have seen two hat-tricks by Alex Burrows, two fights by Rick Rypien, a slew of goals by Samuelsson and the Sedins and a pair of shoot-outs.
 I thought it might be interesting to explore “winning” through the lens of neurobiology.